marcandrews/mako-lte-and-lte-hotspot-fix/README.md

-Nexus 4 LTE and LTE hotspot/tethering fix
+Nexus 4 LTE enabler
 =========================================

-Here is my Nexus 4 LTE and LTE hotspot/tethering fix.
-This is different from other fixes available in that, in addition, it should enable tethering/Wi-Fi portable hotspot over LTE for all service providers.

 ## What it does
 * Flashes .33/1.04 hybrid radio
 * Modifies settings.db to permanently enable LTE
-* Adds init.d script that modifies iptables to fix LTE tethering upon bootup
-* Adds addon.d script that maintains iptables modifications after ROM updates

 ## Requirements
-Any **rooted 5.0 ROM with init.d support**, like CM, AOSPA, or modified stock and, of course, an LTE Band 4 AWS-enabled SIM and service provider.
+Any Android 5.0 ROM and, of course, an LTE Band 4 AWS-enabled SIM and service provider.

 ## Installation instructions